h0ryz0n/chuwi/README.md

 ## Chuwi tablet with modern Linux

-Chuwi tablet hacks for modern distros, working on my old Vi10
+a collection of Chuwi tablet hacks for modern distros
-attached all sources
-thanks for all original authors/posters and their work
+thanks to all original authors/posters for their work

 # BOOTLOADER 32bit PROBLEM [SOLVED] ##